chiphuyen/python-is-cool/README.md

-# python-cool-features
+# python-is-cool

-A gentle guide to Python features that I didn't know exist or was too afraid to use.
-Will be updated as I learn more and become less lazy.
+A gentle guide to the Python features that I didn't know existed or was too afraid to use.
+This will be updated as I learn more and become less lazy.

-This use `python >= 3.6`.
+This uses `python >= 3.6`.

 GitHub has problem rendering Jupyter notebook so I copied the content here.
 I still keep the notebook in case you want to clone and run it on your machine, but you can also click the Binder badge below and run it in your browser.